Pinelab-studio/.github/pull_request_template.md

 Please include a summary of the changes and the related issue.

+# Deploy

+This needs to happen to deploy this feature, for example:

+- [ ] Migrate DB before merging
+- [ ] Merge PR

 # Breaking changes

 Does this PR include any breaking changes we should be aware of?